-Once you start looking around for poker chips, you will realize that there are many choices.
+Once you start looking around for chips, you will realize that there are many choices.
 You will find chips with denominations, chips with no denomination, bulk chips, chips in sets and they all come in several colors and are made with different materials.

 What chips are right for you?
 Are you on a budget?
 Looking for quality?
 Do you play tournaments, cash games, or both?